Pseudo-penis: Mammals

-The mammalian pseudo-penis appears to be simply for display, though the spotted hyena is an exception: the female spotted hyena additionally uses her pseudo-penis for urination, sexual intercourse, and to give birth.
-In addition, this makes it difficult for males to mate without the full co-operation of females, which means that mating preferences of the female are predominant.

-Spotted hyenas are a matriarchal society, where adult female hyenas dominate the adult male hyenas.
-Female spotted hyena are also more aggressive than the male spotted hyena.
-When a male hyena leaves its natal clan, it behaves submissively to all newly encountered hyenas; as a result, when a male hyena settles down with a new clan as a breeding male, it is submissive to all natal clan members.
-As a result of the submissive behavior in males, it was hypothesized that the male hyena erected its penis as a show of submissiveness.
+The mammalian pseudo-penis appears to be simply for display, though the spotted hyena is an exception: the female spotted hyena urinates, copulates, and gives birth through her pseudo-penis.
+This prevents males from mating without the full co-operation of females, which means that mating preferences of the female are predominant.
+Spotted hyenas are a matriarchal society, where adult females dominate adult males and are also more aggressive than males.
+When a male hyena leaves his natal clan, he behaves submissively to all newly encountered hyenas; as a result, when he settles down with a new clan as a breeding male, he is submissive to all natal clan members.
+It was hypothesized that the male hyena erected his penis to show submissiveness.
 During greetings, hyenas would stand parallel to each other and sniff or lick the erect penis or anal scent gland.

-There are severe reproductive costs as a result of the female spotted hyena's pseudo-penis.
-Nearly all female spotted hyena’s first-born cubs are stillborn, as the placenta is not long enough for the extended penile birth canal.
+The spotted hyena's pseudo-penis has severe reproductive costs.
+Nearly all of her first-born cubs are stillborn, as the placenta is not long enough for the extended penile birth canal.
 In addition, the first birthing process is time-consuming, as it requires the meatus of the pseudo-penis to tear, allowing the fetus to pass through; as a result, the first-born often die of hypoxia.

-Female spider monkeys have a clitoris that is referred to as a pseudo-penis because it is especially developed and has a shallow perineal groove that retains and distributes urine droplets as the female moves around.
+The female spider monkey has a clitoris that is called a pseudo-penis because it is especially developed and has a shallow perineal groove that retains and distributes urine droplets as she moves around.
 The clitoris of female Geoffroy's spider monkeys is large and protrudes, looking like a penis.
 This organ, called a pendulous clitoris because of the way it dangles externally, is actually larger than the male flaccid penis.
 As a result, females are sometimes mistaken for males by human observers.
 The enlarged clitoris is believed to aid males in determining sexual receptiveness, allowing them to touch the clitoris and smell their fingers to pick up chemical or olfactory cues to the female's reproductive status.